cvelens/jenkins-ami-packer/README.md

 ## Continuous Integration with Jenkins

-The Jenkins AMI includes a preconfigured job to build and publish multi-platform container images to Docker Hub.
-The job is created using Jenkins Job DSL and is triggered by a GitHub webhook.
+The Jenkins AMI includes preconfigured jobs to build and publish artifacts for various repositories.
+The jobs are created using Jenkins Job DSL and are triggered by GitHub webhooks.

-The following configuration files are used for setting up the Jenkins job:
+The following configuration files are used for setting up the Jenkins jobs:

-- `01-credentials.groovy`: Adds Docker Hub and GitHub credentials to Jenkins.
+- `jenkins/init/01-credentials.groovy`: Adds Docker Hub and GitHub credentials to Jenkins.
+- `jenkins/init/03-approval.groovy`: Approves pending scripts in Jenkins for security.
-- `04-seedJob.groovy`: Creates a Jenkins seed job to generate the multi-platform container image build job.
+- `jenkins/init/04-seedJob.groovy`: Creates a Jenkins seed job to generate a multi-platform container image build job.
-- `03-approval.groovy`: Approves pending scripts in Jenkins for security.
+- `jenkins/init/05-seedJob2.groovy`: Creates Jenkins Multibranch Pipeline jobs for multiple repositories.
-- `seed.groovy`: Defines the Jenkins job DSL script for creating the multi-platform container image build job.
+- `jenkins/seed.groovy`: Defines the Jenkins job DSL script for creating the multi-platform container image build job.

 ## GitHub Actions Workflows